 Frequently Asked Questions (FAQs)

+1. What are the advantages of RFID technology?
 RFID readers do not need tags to be scanned in a straight line.
 Moreover, along with that, it can scan multiple RFID tags.
 As a result of, increased efficiency of humans, the chances of error are reduced.
 It quickly fetches information from the database whenever the RFID tag is scanned.

 It is helpful in keeping track of each asset.
 It is helpful in avoiding theft and misplacement of assets.
 These are a few of the advantages of RFID technology.

+2. Is RFID technology expensive?
 Passive RFID technology is expensive compared to the Barcode technology, but it is not expensive compared to NFC (Near field communication), BLE (Bluetooth low energy), GPS (Global position system), IoT (Internet of things), etc.

+3. What are the disadvantages of RFID technology?
 The signal can be disturbed with metal, liquid and at that, it will be of no use.
 Sometimes they are not accurate due to the signal issue.
 It is expensive compared to barcode tags.
 RFID technology implementation can be time-consuming and difficult.